stich86/lpac-libmbim-wrapper/README.md

 When using ***Foxconn T99W175*** select the correct slot based on type of eSIM you are using (slot **0**=Physical SIM, slot **1**=Embedded eSIM)
 You can swap slot with `mbimcli` using this command:

-`mbimcli -p -d /dev/wwan0mbim0 --ms-set-device-slot-mappings=1`
+`sudo mbimcli -p -d /dev/wwan0mbim0 --ms-set-device-slot-mappings=1`

 If you want to know which slot is active, just type:

-`mbimcli -p -d /dev/wwan0mbim0 --ms-query-device-slot-mappings`
+`sudo mbimcli -p -d /dev/wwan0mbim0 --ms-query-device-slot-mappings`

 For AT provisioning, the modem needs these commands to interact with the eUICC: